screetsec/TheFatRat/README.md

 - [Gauli(dot)Net](https://gauli.net/) - Lab Penetration

 ## License
-TheFatRat is made with 🖤 by Edo Maland & All [Contributors](https://github.com/Screetsec/TheFatRat/graphs/contributors).
+TheFatRat is made with 🖤 by Edo Maland & all [contributors](https://github.com/Screetsec/TheFatRat/graphs/contributors).
 See the **License** file for more details.